Any-Winter-4079/Taxis-Web-Application/README.md

 Steps:

-Run npm install to get all dependencies for the project.
+Run npm install to get the dependencies for the project.

-Populate admins and taxis collections (on MongoDB).
+Populate admin and taxis collections (on MongoDB).

 Create a .env file including your credentials: